 Resilience generally refers to the ability to bounce back or recover easily from a setback.
 But what does it mean when we talk about a Resilient Yard?
-Pavement and kentucky bluegrass are fine things when and where necessary-but they offer no forage to struggling pollinators and send large amounts of runoff to polluted.
-In doing so, they make our landscape and ecosystem increasingly brittle at the same time that weather patterns in Minnesota are changing.
-We are seeing more erratic, powerful precipitation throughout the year, resulting in frequent flooding.
+Pavement and kentucky bluegrass are fine things when and where necessary, but they don't supply food or habitat to struggling pollinators and they send polluted water after a storm directly to lakes and rivers.
+They make our landscape and ecosystem increasingly brittle at the same time that weather patterns in Minnesota are changing.
+We are seeing more frequent and powerful rain storms throughout the year, resulting in frequent flooding.